shravanibhakare/shravanibhakare/README.md

 I am a Information Technology student with a strong interest in technology, coding, and continuous learning.
 I love sharing my knowledge and experience.
 I'm also passionate about Data Science and enjoy solving algorithmic challenges to improve my problem-solving skills and coding proficiency.

-🌱  I’m currently learning: MERN, DevOps, and Large Language Models (LLMs).
+🌱  I’m currently learning: ML and AI.
 I would greatly appreciate any help in my learning journey!

 👯 I’m looking to collaborate on: Software Development projects.